omeka/omeka-s-enduser/docs/sites/site_pages.md

 - Float Right
 - Center.

 Floating blocks left or right will cause them to occupy a maximum of one-third of the page, and may be smaller, depending on the block's contents.
 For example, a Media embed block with a 200-pixel thumbnail and a short title or caption will only occupy 200 pixels plus padding.
+If the text in the block is longer, the block will take up its full allowable width before wrapping the text.

 An HTML block positioned just underneath a floated block (i.e. the next object on the page) will occupy the rest of the width of the page, and will wrap around the floated block if applicable.
 This is true whether the floated block is floated left or right.